 Every cottage has a well-equipped kitchen for rustling up meals.
-Basics are provided - salt, pepper, washing liquid, sugar, coffee, tea, and a small bottle of milk for a cuppa when you arrive.
-There's heaps of equipment for cooking, plus plastic cutlery for little ones.
-All except The Hideaway have dishwashers too.
+There's plenty of equipment for cooking, plus plastic cutlery for little ones.
+All except The Hideaway have dishwashers and washing machines.

 For stocking up on supplies, there are Co-ops in Ventnor and Shanklin (5- and 12-minute drive respectively), plus a big Morrisons in Lake (15-minute drive).
 We'd recommend stopping en route from the ferry terminal so you don't have to head straight out again once you arrive.
 The island has lots of great farm shops too, so do call at these to pick up fresh, local produce.